Saturday Night Live and Politics: Friends with Benefits

 In Carvey’s impression, it’s not an exact physical likeness, but “the frenetic nature of his changing subjects, interrupting himself, using bad syntax and WASP jargon [that] really nails it,” said Mary Kate Cary, former speech writer for President George H.W.
 Bush (and Producer of the documentary, 41ON41, in which she interviews 41 notable names — including Carvey — about their experiences with the President).

-Seeing double: The Palin saga
+Seeing double: The Palin saga.

 During SNL’s 34th season premiere, Fey (already an SNL alumna) took to the stage for the first time as Palin.
 As she recalls in her 2011 autobiography, Bossypants, she was “skittish to do political comedy” at the time, but hesitantly accepted the request of SNL’s creator and executive producer, Lorne Michaels, in a last-minute decision.
 In the following weeks, she and Palin would both become “the carrageenan in American’s news nuggets,” and the rest is history.

-In that first sketch, Fey appeared beside Amy Poehler as Hillary Clinton, unnerved at Palin and struggling to keep her composure.
-Fey’s natural resemblance to Palin meshed with precise copies of her makeup, hair, clothing and dialect to create a spitting image of the VP candidate that turned heads, on its own (“Even today, I do a double-take,” said Palin in Live From New York, when she catches glimpses of Fey as herself.
+In that first sketch, Fey appeared beside Amy Poehler as Hillary Clinton unnerved at Palin and struggling to keep her composure.
+Fey’s natural resemblance to Palin meshed with precise copies of her makeup, hair, clothing, and dialect to create a spitting image of the VP candidate that turned heads, on its own (“Even today, I do a double-take,” said Palin in Live From New York, when she catches glimpses of Fey as herself.
 “I think, ‘what am I doing on TV today?’”).

 Fey and Poehler in the first Palin sketch (screenshot from Hulu)

-However — in this sketch and those that followed — it was her “beauty queen” body language, obtuse commentary (“I believe that [global warming] is just God hugging us closer!”) and largely verbatim mimicking of Palin that truly sparked the image of an air-headed bimbo that, for many, first defined the Alaskan Governor.
+However — in this sketch and those that followed — it was her “beauty queen” body language, obtuse commentary (“I believe that [global warming] is just God hugging us closer!”), and largely verbatim mimicking Palin that truly sparked the image of an air-headed bimbo that, for many, first defined the Alaskan Governor.

 Though Fey denies any intention to actually hurt Palin’s reputation, “no parody on SNL has been more devastating, because Fey’s impersonation came just as Palin was introducing herself to the American public,” Schroeder said.